top of page

 The premier pop music performance program for Connecticut's 15- to18-year-olds, the Cabaret Junior Fellows program offers a select group of students the opportunity for in-person professional vocal instruction, movement, and hands-on artistic guidance in the art of performance.
 Students gain valuable interaction with world-renowned guest artists and professional faculty and acquire skills needed to make performance an important part of their creative lives.

-Highlights of the Junior Fellows conference also include other performance opportunities including two-weeks of master classes alongside the O’Neill’s professional guest artists, open mics and more!
+Highlights of the Junior Fellows program also include other performance opportunities, two weeks of master classes alongside the O’Neill’s professional guest artists, open mics and more!

-This season, step into a future brimming with hope, strength, community, and love in “Bright, Shiny, & New”, an original performance showcasing our 2025 Junior Fellows in a bold and unique cabaret, developed in collaboration between the Junior Fellows themselves and the Cabaret & Performance Conference leaders.
-This electrifying cabaret featuring our stars of tomorrow will push boundaries, blending the familiar with the unexpected, and will include repertoire that spans musical styles, genres, and flavors—offering audiences a captivating exploration of the art form.
-The future on stage is… YOU.
+This season, our Junior Fellows will be showcased in a bold and unique new cabaret developed in collaboration between the Junior Fellows themselves and the Cabaret & Performance Conference leaders.
+This cabaret featuring our stars of tomorrow will push boundaries, blending the familiar with the unexpected, and will include repertoire that spans musical styles, genres, and flavors—offering audiences a captivating exploration of the art form.

 Alumni have gone on to: Royal Conservatory of Scotland, UC College-Conservatory of Music, NYU, UCLA, Northeastern University, University of Miami Theatre, Sony Music Entertainment, and NBC's The Voice.